 Emirates have announced plans for first class suites without windows in it’s 777-300ER aircraft.
-The suites would nstead there would be 3 virtual windows.
+The suites would instead have 3 virtual windows.

 The President of Emirates, Sir Tim Clark, said the virtual windows would be full display windows that have images beamed from outside onto them using fibre optics.
 He also said the technology is better than seeing it with the naked eye, and could lead to an entire windowless cabin.